envisioning/vocab/src/content/articles/lfms-liquid-foundation-models.md

 ---
-generality:
-  - 0.3
-  - 0.315
-  - 0.33
-  - 0.345
-  - 0.36
-  - 0.375
-  - 0.39
 slug: lfms-liquid-foundation-models
-summary:
-  "New category of generative AI models designed by Liquid AI, optimized for both efficiency and scalability across various data types like text, audio, and video. "
+summary: 'New category of generative AI models designed by Liquid AI, optimized for both efficiency and scalability across various data types like text, audio, and video. '
 title: LFMs (Liquid Foundation Models)
 ---